craftisan/jetbrains-installer/README.md

 2. Open terminal.

-3. Go the downloaded location of this installer (Usually in the Downloads directory)
+3. Go to the downloaded location of this installer (Usually in the Downloads directory)
 	```shell
 	cd ~/Downloads/jetbains-installer
 	```